-- Project RESOP (Regional Energy System Optimisation Planning) RESOP is a public/private collaboration led by SSEN that takes a 'whole system' approach, by drawing together data on building suitability for heat decarbonisation (heat pumps and heat networks), building fabric retrofit and wider energy system demands into a single tool (LEAP+) that can be used to plan retrofit and roll out of low carbon technologies and will facilitate collaboration between network operators, local authorities and other energy transition stakeholders to achieve our strategic priorities and outcomes. - Council Estate Decarbonisation Planning The Council is currently undertaking work to design and deliver a major programme of retrofitting both its domestic and non-domestic building stock, focusing on how decarbonising projects should be prioritised.
-The work will consider detailed programming, risk analysis, supply chain capacity and the Council's operating model, to identify how the Council could progress and where critical gaps exist (such as in the local retrofit supply chain) that the Council can start to influence in preparation for major retrofit projects. - Smart Local Energy Systems (SLES) The Council has developed a toolkit that will allow to filter projects and develop Business Cases to triage delivery actions and areas into a pipeline of investable energy projects based on a range of priorities.
-This would lead to the development of an investment Programme enabling Smart Local Energy Systems.
+- Project RESOP (Regional Energy System Optimisation Planning) RESOP is a public/private collaboration led by SSEN that takes a 'whole system' approach, by drawing together data on building suitability for heat decarbonisation (heat pumps and heat networks), building fabric retrofit and wider energy system demand (e.g. Electric Vehicles) and generation considerations into a single tool (LAEP+) that can be used to plan retrofit and roll out of low carbon technologies and will facilitate collaboration between network operators, local authorities and other energy transition stakeholders to achieve our strategic priorities and outcomes. - Council Estate Decarbonisation Planning The Council is currently undertaking work to design and deliver a major programme of retrofitting both for its domestic and non-domestic building stock, focusing on how decarbonising projects should be prioritised.
+The work will consider detailed programming, risk analysis, supply chain capacity and the Council's operating model, to identify how the Council could progress and where critical gaps exist (such as in the local retrofit supply chain) that the Council can start to influence in preparation for major retrofit projects. - Smart Local Energy Systems (SLES) The Council has developed a toolkit that will allow us to filter projects and develop business cases to triage delivery actions and areas into a pipeline of investable energy projects based on a range of priorities.
+This will lead to the development of an investment programme enabling Smart Local Energy Systems.